meylon7/sysaid/README.md

 useLocalStorage - for holding username between pages

 ## 3rd party libs
-craco - Create React App Configuration Override is an easy and comprehensible configuration layer for create-react-app. without using 'eject' by adding a single configuration (e.g. craco.config.js) file at the root of your application and customize your eslint, babel, postcss configurations and many more.
-"start": "craco start",

 clsx - utility for constructing className strings conditionally.
 Also serves as a faster & smaller drop-in replacement for the classnames module. clsx('foo', [1 && 'bar', { baz:false, bat:null }, ['hello', ['world']]], 'cya');

-tailwindcss - for the design